-(under review) (with Justin Spinney) Mobile Methods, In Atkinson, P., Delamont, S., Hardy, M and Willimas, M. (eds) Sage Encyclopedia of Research Methods, London & New York: Sage Publications
+(In press) (with Justin Spinney) Studying Mobilities In Atkinson, P., Delamont, S., Hardy, M and Willimas, M. (eds) Sage Encyclopedia of Research Methods, London & New York: Sage Publications

 2018.
 Making Things To Make Sense of Things: DiY as research subject and practice, In Sayers, J. (ed) The Routledge Companion to Media Studies and Digital Humanities

 2017.
 Socio-Technical Mobile Devices of Resistance: Victorian inventors, women cyclists and convertible cycle wear patents, In Caygill, H., Leeker, M and Schulze, T. (eds) Inventions in Digital Cultures: Action, Resistance, Critique, Digital Cultures Research Lab, Leüphana University, Germany

 2016.
 “Ournet not the internet”: an ethnography of homebrew high-tech practices in suburban Australia, In Hjorth, L, Horst, H., Galloway, A and Bell, G. (eds) The Routledge Companion to Digital Ethnography

 2014.
 Jumps, stutters and other failed images: using time-lapse video in cycling research, In Bates, C. (ed) Video Methods, Routledge, Advances in Research Methods series.
 Chapter 6, pp.132-152